 Pharmacogenomics is the study of how genes affect a person’s response to drugs.
-This relatively new field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications and doses that will be tailored to a person’s genetic makeup.
+This field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications that can be prescribed based on a person’s genetic makeup.

-The field of pharmacogenomics is still in its infancy.
-Its use is currently quite limited, but new approaches are under study in clinical trials.
-In the future, pharmacogenomics will allow the development of tailored drugs to treat a wide range of health problems, including cardiovascular disease, Alzheimer disease, cancer, HIV/AIDS, and asthma.
+The field of pharmacogenomics is growing, and new approaches are under study in clinical trials.
+In the future, pharmacogenomics will be used to develop tailored drugs to treat a wide range of health problems, including cardiovascular disease, Alzheimer's disease, cancer, and asthma.